jaredpetersen/testgoose/README.md

 Defining the argument expectations and behavior of your mock is pretty simple.
 Here's how to do it:
 1. Create a model mock with `testgoose.model.mock()`
-2. Specify the type of the Mongoose model function that needs its behavior defined (`proto` for document functions and `static` for static functions)
+2. Specify the type of the Mongoose [Model](http://mongoosejs.com/docs/api.html#Model) function that needs its behavior defined (`proto` for document functions and `static` for static functions)
 3. Specify the name of the model function
 4. Call `.withArgs()` on it and provide it with the arguments you expect your mock to be called with
 5. Call `.returns()` to define the data that the mock should return any time the sequence of Mongoose [Model](http://mongoosejs.com/docs/api.html#Model) and [Query](http://mongoosejs.com/docs/api.html#Query) functions are invoked

 If your mock is called the exact same way that you defined it, the mock will return the data that you specified.
 If the mock is invoked in a way that you did not define during the mock setup, the mock will immediately throw an error.
 This ensures that the unit under test uses your mock correctly.

-Model mocks also support mocking the [Query](http://mongoosejs.com/docs/api.html#Query) that is returned by some Model functions.
+Model mocks also support mocking the [Query](http://mongoosejs.com/docs/api.html#Query) that is returned by some model functions.
 All you need to do is continue your assertion chain off of the original function:

 ```javascript
 const testgoose = require('testgoose');